 The overall goal of this project is to enhance the resilience of smallholder farmers to cope with the negative effects of desert locust invasion for enhanced food, nutrition and income security.
 The project is about implementing locust escaping technologies in crop production to enhance community quick recovery from locust invasion.

 This is a Diverse farming enterprise being implemented in Kiambu and Muranga counties.
 The project target small scale tea farmers around the Aberdare Forest Ecosystem focusing on Watershed and Ecosystem protection and Management, food and Income security, Advocacy aimed at strengthening the ecosystems protection, Marketing of Ecological Agriculture Products, Partnership building and Networks strengthening.

-Training Conference Green Centres
+Agricultural Development Training Centres

 Unbelievable, choices for affordable competitive packages are available for all kind of groups on Full board, half board and day conferences.
 Our Accommodation has a capacity of 65 beds.
 All rooms are self-contained fitted with comfortable beds, Hot and Cold showers, all round Mosquito nets, bed side drawers, DSTV services, and a wardrobe among others.

 The Kilimambogo facility is located along Thika-Garissa highway; this facility has full-fledged kitchen, training hall, and a dining hall.
-There are also well manicured ground available for hire to host social events including weddings, group parties, and graduation ceremonies among others, outside catering is also available.
+There are also well manicured grounds available for hire to host social events including weddings, group parties, and graduation ceremonies among others, outside catering is also available.